dnashwilton/relationship-rating/README.md

 <br>

-To provide upto date information of Wakehurst Place and Kew Gardens with external links to the website of Wakehurst.
+To increase knowledge of the opposite sex. to find out about the user's own sex as well.

 <br>